Meet the Team

 Mental Health & Healing

-However, Auctor’s belief in reducing harm in substance culture stems from more than worst-case scenarios and overdose data—it extends into a deeper philosophy involving mental health and societal wellbeing.
-From his relative social isolation in his homeschooled youth, to beginning college at the early age of fifteen years old, Auctor was estranged from his peers and disconnected in a way others might not typically experience.
-His struggle with severe anxiety and depression seemed unending.
+The Bunk Police’s belief in reducing harm in substance culture stems from more than worst-case scenarios and overdose data—it extends into a deeper philosophy involving mental health and societal wellbeing.

-From his personal experience, and through the continual changes he saw in others pursuing a similar path, Auctor truly believes in the healing power of psychedelic substances.
-He affirms that substance test kits are an essential tool for the betterment of human society—bringing transparency and truth to a potentially life-changing, healing act that still, unfortunately, must occur in the shadows.
-Auctor also understands that this use is never a risk-free activity, and that psychedelic and empathogenic substance use is not an all-powerful cure.
-He does, however, realize how it shifted his life significantly, and that in certain instances, it can do the same for others.
-Auctor asserts that anyone who chooses to use drugs should have the ability to do so as safely as possible, and if intended, allow for potential healing to occur in an ideal environment: one without fear.
+Through personal experience, and witnessing significant changes in others, Auctor truly believes in the healing power of psychedelic substances.
+The ability to verify these substances, revered by many for their capacity to aid in mental health treatment and personal actualization, is another large driving factor behind The Bunk Police.
+From this perspective, substance test kits are essential tools for the betterment of society—bringing transparency to a potentially life-changing, healing act.
+Though this use is never a risk-free activity, and psychedelic/empathogenic substance use is not an all-powerful cure, the ability to choose to engage in a psychedelic experience should be left up to the individual.
+The Bunk Police asserts that anyone who chooses to use drugs should have the ability to do so as safely as possible, and if intended, allow for potential healing to occur in an ideal environment—one without fear.

 A Hope Not Lost

-For now, Adam Auctor will remain under his pseudonym, but he has plans to soon reveal his true identity.
 The Bunk Police’s inception came from a place of hope, a witnessing of a necessity, and a desire to see valuable lives saved.
+The positive reception The Bunk Police has received further strengthens the movement, and reinforces the notion that harm reduction through substance checking is a tool for the greater good.
 The United States’ drug culture is dangerous, clandestine, and at times, seemingly hopeless.
-Auctor intends to revive that hope, and is as relentlessly determined as ever.
+The Bunk Police intends to revive that hope, and is as relentlessly determined as ever.